NEXT fieldS: FEB 24 - 28 '27 FULL

 REAL NAVIGATION

-Finding your way by observation and judgement, without outsourcing the answer.
+Finding your way by observation and judgement, without Google telling you the way.

 03